Erim was an unwanted backwater world before the Rebellion. The inhabitants, a

 base to back him up.
 He still enjoys the support of the people and will

-continue to do so as long as the economy holds up.
+continue to do so as long as the economy holds up. -by DED

 Like Dannar (Vland 1606), Deraan was isolated for